Primark: History

-In May 2006, the first Primark store in mainland Europe opened in Madrid, Spain.
-In December 2008, Primark opened in the Netherlands, followed by Portugal, Germany and Belgium in 2009, Austria in 2012, France in 2013, and Italy in 2014.
+In May 2006, the first Primark shop in mainland Europe opened in Madrid, Spain.
+In December 2008, Primark opened in the Netherlands, followed by Portugal, Germany and Belgium in 2009.

+In 2009, having led the business since its foundation in 1969, Arthur Ryan retired as Chief Executive and became Chairman instead.
+He was replaced as Chief Executive by the company's Chief Operating Officer, Paul Marchant.

+The business expanded into Austria in 2012, France in 2013, and Italy in 2014.

+On 24 April 2013, the Rana Plaza clothing factory, which manufactured goods for Primark and other international brands, collapsed, killing 1,134.
+Primark went on to become the largest contributor of compensation, paying over US$10 million for deceased, missing, and injured claims.

 Primark opened its current headquarters in 2015 in a redeveloped Dublin building, Arthur Ryan House, formerly Chapel House.

-In 2015, Primark opened its first United States store in Boston, later expanding into New York City, Philadelphia, Danbury and Chicago.
-Having built a chain of around 40 stores in Spain, Primark opened a second store in Madrid in October 2015, its second-biggest in the world.
-The largest Primark store opened in Birmingham on 11 April 2019, occupying the former Pavilions Shopping Centre of 161000 sqft, with five floors including a beauty salon, Disney-themed café and a barbershop, and adding the largest Greggs fast-food outlet in the world in February 2022.
-On 13 June 2019, Primark expanded to Slovenia with a store in Ljubljana.
+In 2015, Primark opened its first United States shop in Boston, later expanding into New York City, Philadelphia, Danbury and Chicago.
+Having built a chain of around 40 shops in Spain, Primark opened a second outlet in Madrid in October 2015, its second-biggest in the world.
+The largest Primark shop opened in Birmingham on 11 April 2019, occupying the former Pavilions Shopping Centre of 161000 sqft, with five floors including a beauty salon, Disney-themed café and a barbershop, and adding the largest Greggs fast-food outlet in the world in February 2022.
+On 13 June 2019, Primark expanded to Slovenia with a shop in Ljubljana.

-On 23 March 2020, Primark temporarily closed their 189 UK stores, as a result of government restrictions during the COVID-19 outbreak.
-Its 153 stores in England re-opened on 15 June 2020.
-As a result of the lockdown, the company reported a sales loss of £430 million.
+On 23 March 2020, Primark temporarily closed its 189 UK shops, as a result of government restrictions during the COVID-19 pandemic.
+Its 153 shops in England re-opened on 15 June 2020.
+As a result of the lockdowns, the company reported a sales loss of £430 million.

-On 10 August 2020, Primark opened the first store in Poland in Galeria Młociny, Warsaw, later expanding into Poznań.
-In June 2021, Primark opened the first store in the Czech Republic in Prague, occupying the area of 50590 sqft and serving as a flagship store for the region of Central and Eastern Europe.
+On 10 August 2020, Primark opened its first shop in Poland in the Galeria Młociny shopping centre in Warsaw, later expanding into Poznań, Kraków, Katowice, Wrocław and Łódź.
+In June 2021, Primark opened the first shop in the Czech Republic in Prague, occupying the area of 50590 sqft and serving as a flagship for the region of Central and Eastern Europe.